WATERED COLORS (2014)

-“If Emily Dickinson and Ernest Hemingway lived at the same time in the same place and had a son together, he might have been a lot like Michael Levin.
+“If Emily Dickinson and Ernest Hemingway had a son together, he might have been a lot like Michael Levin.
 This strong collection demonstrates Levin’s ability to use words sparingly to create lasting images whose imaginative sensitivity, empathy for people he’s met, and others throughout the ages resonate through the searing or beautiful mind-pictures he paints.
 This is memorable work.”

 and look with Michael Levin.
 The seasons, our relationships, the colors

 and the water — so much full of wonder, so much that echoes with pain.

 Our senses are heightened and our sensibilities deepened.
 It’s a gift to

 see it all so fresh."

 “Michael Levin's poems are colored by love and loss, by nature, by history and family, by the America in which he lives and the Europe of World War II.
 There are joys and beauties here along with loss and atrocities.
 Above all, the narrator seeks, as in Jewish tradition, to Choose Life!”

 Author: The Habit of Fire: Poems Selected & New (Silver Spring, Maryland)